Iodine-129: Long-lived fission product

 Because 129I is long-lived and relatively mobile in the environment, it is of particular importance in long-term management of spent nuclear fuel.
-In a deep geological repository for unreprocessed used fuel, 129I is likely to be the radionuclide of most potential impact at long times.
+In a deep geological repository for unreprocessed used fuel, 129I is the radionuclide of most very-long-term concern as it may seep out of an undisturbed repository before it has decayed.

-Since 129I has a modest neutron absorption cross-section of 30 barns, and is relatively undiluted by other isotopes of the same element, it is being studied for disposal by nuclear transmutation by re-irradiation with neutrons or by high-powered lasers.
+Since 129I has a modest neutron absorption cross-section of 30 barns, and is relatively undiluted by other isotopes of the same element, it is being studied for disposal by nuclear transmutation by re-irradiation with neutrons or gamma irradiation.